-- Put systems in place for children to confidently report abuse. - Ensure our reporting systems are well promoted, easily understood and easily accessible for children. - Make it clear to children that their concerns will be taken seriously, and that they can safely express their views and give feedback. - Ensure that children know they can report any concerns to their form tutor or any of SLT. - Ensure that children are made aware of the reporting systems and processes through discussion in our relationship education curriculum - Ensure that children will be reassured following disclosures and their wishes will be taken into account.
+Put systems in place for pupils to confidently report abuse

+Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils

+Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

+Children know they can report any concerns to their form tutor or any of SLT.

+Pupils are made aware of the reporting systems and processes through discussion in our relationship education curriculum

+Pupils will be reassured following disclosures and their wishes will be taken into account.
 They will always be made to feel comfortable.